top of page

 Our Mission

-Community Montessori's mission is to provide affordable, fully-implemented Montessori education and child care to an intentionally diverse group of families in ways that promote social and environmental responsibility.
+CMC’s mission is to provide affordable, fully-implemented Montessori education and child care to an intentionally diverse group of families in ways that promote social justice and environmental responsibility.

 Fully-implemented Montessori

-We provide children and families with a complete educational experience as pioneered by Dr. Maria Montessori.
+We provide children and families with a complete educational experience as pioneered by Dr. Maria Montessori and upheld by Association Montessori Internationale (AMI).
 In honor of Dr. Maria Montessori’s legacy of empiricism and scientific scrutiny, the school uses current educational research to inform programming choices.
-We will also seek recognition from Association Montessori Internationale (AMI).
 Dr. Maria Montessori established AMI in 1929 to protect the integrity of her work and to support high standards for both teacher training and schools.
-In seeking AMI recognition, we plan to reach the following programming goals:
+As an AMI-style Montessori school, we are committed to:

-• All students will be given an individually appropriate level of freedom to choose work within the structure provided by the Montessori materials, lessons, and project choices provided in each classroom.
+• Individually appropriate levels of freedom for all children to choose meaningful activity within the structure of the Montessori materials, lessons, and project choices provided;

-• All students will be given the opportunity to complete school work while at school.
-Students will be encouraged to contribute to their family, pursue their own interests, and rest while not at school.
+• The opportunity for all children to complete school work while at school — children will be encouraged to contribute to their family, pursue their own interests, and rest while not at school;

-• All students will be assessed through adult observation of their work at school; neither testing nor grades will be used as instructional strategy.
-Standardized testing will be very limited and will only be used to assess overall program success or with the consent of appropriate adult family members in the service of meeting the needs of children or families in unique circumstances.
+• Primary assessment through adult observation of work at school — neither testing nor grades are used as an instructional strategy; testing will only be in service of overall program success or meeting the needs of children or families in unique circumstances.

 Intentional Diversity